Fees and Funding

-The successful candidate will be paid a full-time salary by the employing host school commensurate with the ‘unqualified teacher pay range 2019-20’, at a level depending on your qualifications and experience.
+The successful candidate will be paid a full-time salary by the employing host school commensurate with the ‘unqualified teacher pay range’ for that academic year, at a level depending on your qualifications and experience.

 Trainees on salaried programmes are not eligible for bursaries or scholarships.